Quick Info

 * Team Captain (my contact person for the team), be sure I have this person's phone number BEFORE the day of the party.

 "Un-teamed" players.
 These are players who have said they will likely show up on Puzzle Day, but for one reason or another have not yet settled on a team.
-If you are looking to bolster your team's roster, you may want to try to recruit these folks: James Fordham (6).
+If you are looking to bolster your team's roster, you may want to try to recruit these folks: Un-teamed: none.

 Of course, you are also encouraged to invite other friends as well.